A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Conclusion and Further Works

 Source code of a DL model could indirectly control the order and number of hardware operations, thereby determining the model energy consumption.
 Suppose the source code of a given learning model contains a set of calculation tasks $N=\{n_{1},n_{2}...n_{k}\}$.
 Task $n_i$ calls data $d_i$ from storage level $l_i$ (determined by data storing strategy), and calculate them with operation type $t_i$.
 The hardware-level energy consumption of a DL model is composed by calculation and data movement energy consumption\cite{MITmethod}.
 As for code running environment, the energy consumption level of the current data movement structure is represented by data movement energy metric $\theta_{m}$.
 Hardware calculation energy consumption level is represented by $\theta_{c}$ depending on hardware-related factors (e.g. circuit logic and materials).
 As function $f_{\text{move}}(d_i,l_i,\theta_{m})$ and $f_{\text{calculate}}(d_i,t_i,\theta_{c})$ calculates the energy consumption for data movement and calculation respectively, the energy consumption $E$ of doing one prediction with the given DL model could be summarised by equation \ref{energy}.

 The analysis of data movement energy and calculation energy are in different significance for developers.
-As shown in equation \ref{energy}, the optimisation of DL energy involves several factors.
-As data moving logic is pre-defined at the system level and agnostic to most learning DL model developers, it can only provide developers with limited assistance in model designs.
-However, it helps the learning frame developers to optimise the data structure and move strategy to improve data movement efficiency (optimise $\theta_{m}$) as the method proposed in \cite{MITeyeriss}.
+As shown in equation \ref{energy}, the optimization of DL energy involves several factors.
+As data movement logic is pre-defined at the system level, it can only provide developers with very limited assistance in model designs.
+However, it helps the learning frame developers to optimize the data structure and move strategy to improve data movement efficiency (optimize $\theta_{m}$) as the method proposed in \cite{MITeyeriss}.
 By contrast, the analysis of calculation energy allows developers to intuitively understand the relationship between DL model architecture and operations happened in hardware.
-They can further optimise the learning model architecture (e.g. use energy efficient operation types, reduce number of tasks $k$ \cite{ANG}) to develop energy efficient learning models.
-At the same time, hardware engineers can design specialised hardware (e.g. TPU) for deep learning to increase the energy efficiency (optimise $\theta_{c}$) \cite{TPU}.
+They can further optimize the learning model architecture (e.g. use energy efficient operation types, reduce number of tasks $k$ \cite{ANG}) to develop energy efficient learning models.
+At the same time, hardware engineers can design specialised hardware (e.g., TPU) for deep learning to increase the energy efficiency (optimize $\theta_{c}$) \cite{TPU}.
 Federated learning \cite{federated} with TPU in edge can make profit from both high energy efficiency and high learning efficiency \cite{TPUedge}.
 As shown in equation \ref{tradeoff}, developers could make a trade-off between DL model energy consumption and performance by a selected $\alpha$, and select the most appropriate model $m$ from candidate model set $M$.